crocoder-dev/web/apps/website/src/content/posts/work-on-big-problems-product-engineer.md

 Big problems also move real numbers for the business.
 Instead of just shipping another ticket, you’re fixing the bottleneck that bleeds money or launching the feature that unlocks a new revenue stream.
 Leadership notices work that bends the curve, and suddenly you’re the person they trust with the hairy projects.

 Users feel the difference too.
-They don’t rave about tiny tweaks, but slash their page‑load time or remove an unecessary workflow step and they’ll thank you with loyalty.
+They don’t rave about tiny tweaks, but slash their page‑load time or remove an unnecessary workflow step and they’ll thank you with loyalty.
 Solving the pains that actually keep people up at night beats polishing minor annoyances every time.

 There is also the spark of meaning, there.
 A bold goal turns a job into a mission, rallying your team through the inevitable rough patches and giving you stories you’ll be proud to tell later.
 Hard problems are harder, but they’re also what make the work worth doing.